prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-parameters.md

 # Request parameters

 The tables below list methods and properties that the Rendering Module allows to customize in order to enrich the bid requests with actual data.
-The more info specified about the user, the app, and the device you provide the more chances to win a bid.
+The more info is provided about the user, the app, and the device the more chances to win a bid.

 Please strictly follow the recommendations in the below tables and provide all ❗ **Required** and **Highly Recommended** values.